When Robotics Meets Wireless Communications: An Introductory Tutorial: Discussion and Concluding Thoughts

 \section{Discussion and Concluding Thoughts}

 The growing interest for merging ground \acp{MR} and \acp{UAV} with communication systems is gaining momentum in both industry and academia.
-One of the main reasons for this is the surge of 5G technologies which aim to integrate \acp{UAV} into the cellular networks.
-Another important reason is the growing popularity of multi-robot systems where the \acp{MR} have to maintain communication links.
+One of the main reasons for this occurrence is the surge of 5G technologies, which aim to integrate \acp{UAV} into the cellular networks.
+Another important reason involves the growing popularity of multi-robot systems where the \acp{MR} must maintain communication links.
 In these applications, the communications and robotics aspects are closely interrelated.
-We discussed in section \ref{sec:Intro} some of the consequences of addressing these problems without an interdisciplinary approach.
+In section \ref{sec:Intro}, we discussed some of the consequences of addressing these problems without an interdisciplinary approach.

-An interdisciplinary approach is fundamental to fully exploit the maximum potential of this research area due to the strong entanglement between the robotics and communications aspects.
+Due to the strong entanglement between the robotics and communications aspects, an interdisciplinary approach is fundamental to fully exploit the maximum potential of this research area.
 In the hope of contributing to the quantity of material and quality of this research area, this tutorial provides the basic theory behind this still underdeveloped, yet promising research area.
 We have described different motion models for various types of ground and aerial \acp{MR}, as well as various channel models for different scenarios relevant to the \ac{CaTP} problems.
 Additionally, we have provided a general mathematical formulation for \ac{CaTP} problems for predetermined trajectories.
 Different ways have been shown in which the robotic motion models and the communications channel models can interact with each other within the formulation of \ac{CaTP} problems.
 Finally, we have provided a brief application-oriented classification of different \ac{CaTP} problems and other related problems.